laurenneoliver/pythonExercises/README.md

 # pythonExercises
-Here is a collection of completed python excerises.
+Here is a collection of completed python excerises and projects.